Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Traditional programs maintain inventory.
 20x requires that inventory be generated automatically, in real time, from authoritative sources.
 Different verb, different architecture.

-The relevant KSIs:
+The relevant KSI:

 Our 20x validation data makes this concrete.
-KSI-PIY-01 machine-based validations check three things: that an automated configuration service provides inventory (KSI-PIY-01.1), that compute instances have required tags (KSI-PIY-01.2), and that storage resources have required tags (KSI-PIY-01.3).
-These checks run daily.
-Failures create Issue Tickets automatically.
+Our machine-based validation checks for KSI-PIY-GIV verify that an automated configuration service provides inventory, that compute instances have required tags (Name and Environment at minimum), and that storage resources have required tags.
+These checks run daily, and each run writes dated evidence to the KSI’s validation record.
+Failures become Issue tickets.
 When we first enabled these validations, we found untagged instances and untagged storage buckets.
 The validations caught what a quarterly manual review would have missed for months.

 Common gap on the path to 20x: manual inventory processes, no API integration with cloud providers, no real-time capability, third-party resources not inventoried as structured data.
-An organization that passes Rev5 CM-8 with a well-maintained monthly process can still fail KSI-PIY-01 if that process depends on a human exporting data and updating a spreadsheet.
-The monthly cadence is fine.
+An organization that passes Rev5 CM-8 with a well-maintained monthly process can still fail KSI-PIY-GIV if that process depends on a human exporting data and updating a spreadsheet.
+The cadence is fine.
 The manual method is not.

-If your inventory update process involves a human editing a document, KSI-PIY-01 is a gap.
+If your inventory update process involves a human editing a document, KSI-PIY-GIV is a gap.
 This is an architecture change, not a policy change.
 You do not fix it by updating your inventory policy to say “automated.”
 You fix it by building the pipeline that generates inventory from authoritative sources.

 The pain we lived